22 Best Things To Do In Croatia (Approved By Locals)

 Situated about an hour and a half from Split, Krka National Park is famous for its many waterfalls, beautiful landscapes, charming lakes, and boardwalks that guide you through the park’s picturesque hiking trails.

 From my experience, you can easily spend several days at Krka National Park.
-But, even if you have just one day, it still ranks among the top destinations to visit in Croatia, in my opinion.
+But even if you only have one day to visit, it’s still totally worth it.
+I must admit, it is one of the most beautiful places I have visited.
+That’s exactly why I think that the Krka National Park is definitely among the top destinations to visit in Croatia.

-Remember to enjoy and have fun if you decide to go but remember that swimming is no longer allowed there, even though it used to be before.
+I guarantee you will enjoy it and have fun if you decide to go.
+I know I did, and I’ll definitely visit again!
+However, remember that swimming is no longer allowed there, even though it used to be.
 This change is due to the park’s preservation efforts.

 I had the most amazing time visiting Pula’s Roman amphitheater, also known as the Roman Arena.
 You can almost see the full grandeur of ancient Rome while you’re there.
 This historical gem is an absolute must-see.

-As you enter the amphitheater, its sheer size and well-preserved architecture will leave you in awe.
-There used to be epic gladiatorial battles and other grand events in this arena, and you can almost feel the echoes of the past as you stand within its mighty walls.
-Don’t forget to climb to the top for panoramic views of Pula!
+As I entered the amphitheater, its sheer size and well-preserved architecture left me in awe.
+I couldn’t believe I was actually there.
+Namely, Pula’s amphitheather used to host epic gladiatorial battles and other grand events, and you can almost feel the echoes of the past as you stand within its mighty walls.
+Also, when you’re there, don’t forget to climb to the top for panoramic views of Pula!

-One piece of advice: if you have the chance, try to catch a show or performance at the Roman Arena in Pula.
+Another piece of advice – if you have the chance, try to catch a show or a performance at the Roman Arena in Pula.
 It’s an incredible way to connect with the history and culture of the place while enjoying a captivating spectacle.

 If you want to feel what it’s like to sip pure joy from a glass, go to Pelješac, a stunning peninsula in Croatia.
 This particular destination is renowned for its exceptional vineyards and the exquisite wines they produce.

 I recommend visiting the local wineries, where you’ll have the opportunity to sample some of the finest wines in the region.
-Rolling hills and crystal-clear waters near the wineries create the perfect atmosphere to savour each sip.
+I was absolutely blown away by the rolling hills and crystal-clear waters near the wineries that create the perfect atmosphere to savour each sip.
+There’s so much beauty!

 The red wine, particularly Plavac Mali, is my top recommendation and a true speciality of Pelješac.
 So, pack your bags, go to Pelješac, and treat yourself to a good glass of vino!